dotnet/corefxlab/docs/roadmap.md

 # High-Performance Data Pipelines

-Our goal is to optimzie .NET much more for scenarios in which inefficiences are directly tied to your monthly billing.
+Our goal is to optimize .NET much more for scenarios in which inefficiences are directly tied to your monthly billing.
 With ASP.NET Core, we've already [improved significantly][TechEmpower13] and are now in the top 10 for the plain text benchmark.
 But we believe there is still a lot more potential that we could